deneuv34/refactory-latihan/newfile.md

-This is new file on branch new add
+This is new file on branch new add yes